mediafellows/ansible-role-ecs-cluster/README.md

 ## Example Playbook

-Before using this role you will need to install the role, the simplist way to do this is: `ansible-galaxy install mediapeers.ansible-role-ecs-cluster`.
+After installing this role you can use it in your project as `mediapeers.ecs-cluster`.

-For completness example contains to plays.
+For completness example contains two plays.
 One to fullfil preconditions for this role by setting up a VPC with normal Ansible modules.
 And a second one using this role to setup the ECS cluster using the results of the VPC setup.